By Julie Murphree, Arizona Farm Bureau: While Arizona agriculture is becoming

 A 2011 study by the Arizona Wine Tourism Industry funded by the Arizona Office of Tourism found that wine visitors had an estimated $22.7 million benefit in direct expenditures resulting in a total economic impact of $37.6 million supporting 405 total jobs.

-Southeastern Arizona is the third major wine grape-growing region and one of the fastest in the amount of acres planted.
+Southeastern Arizona is the third major wine grape-growing region and one of the fastest in

 Jim Graham, Arizona Farm Bureau member, Pistachio grower and recent entrant into the wine grape growing scene is excited about the 26 acres (21,000 grape vines) he’s growing in Southeastern Arizona.
 He’s growing 9 different varieties: Sangiovese, Syrah, Zinfandel, Cabernet Sauvignon, Petite Sirah, Grenache, Mourvedre, Cabernet Franc and Petit Verdot.